OpenDSA/OpenDSA-LTI/README.md

   $ touch authorized_keys
   ```

   - Before we move forward is that we're going to setup SSH to authenticate via keys instead of having to use a password to login.
-It's more secure and will save you time in the long run. **Switch back to OpenDSA-DevStack termainal** to append the new public key to `deploy@<prod_server>`:.ssh/authorized_keys and enter `deploy` user password one last time:
+It's more secure and will save you time in the long run. **Switch back to OpenDSA-DevStack terminal** to append the new public key to `deploy@<prod_server>`:.ssh/authorized_keys and enter `deploy` user password one last time:
   ```
   $ cd
   $ cat .ssh/id_rsa.pub | ssh deploy@<prod_server> 'cat >> .ssh/authorized_keys'